Family & Friends

 Be prepared

-As a support person, be prepared to quickly leave the coffee shop/park/cafe at a moments notice because of these‘triggers’.
-Giving her time, and trying to understand will help.
-If you are both able to identify what the trigger is/was, this may help you be prepared for future experiences.
+As a support person, be prepared to quickly leave the coffee shop/park/cafe at a moment’s notice because of these‘triggers’.
+Giving her time and trying to understand will help.
+If you are both able to identify the trigger, this may help you prepare for future experiences.

 Doctor’s Appointments

-It may benefit you both to attend the initial appointments together, so that you both have a full understanding of the seriousness of the physical injuries she may have, the required next steps, and follow ups.
+It may benefit you both to attend the initial appointments together, so that you both have a full understanding of the seriousness of the physical injuries she may have, the required next steps, and follow-ups.
 Once you have been given a specialist referral, we recommend finding out more to ensure that they have the experience and expertise you require.
 Birth trauma is still a relatively new area of focus, and finding the right healthcare professional is an extremely important part of the healing process.
 If you are unsure, it may also be useful to seek a second opinion.
 Support your loved one in following professional advice and encourage her to do so.
-If the doctor says no heavy lifting (such as carrying shopping, or putting out the washing) that does mean no heavy lifting.
+If the doctor says no heavy lifting (such as carrying shopping or putting out the washing), that means no heavy lifting.

 Taking care of her

-We have spoken to many women who have been impacted by birth trauma and you may find the following statements useful in providing insight to her current feelings.
+We have spoken to many women who have been impacted by birth trauma, and you may find the following statements useful in providing insight into their current feelings.

 • A traumatic birth is not something you can plan for.